-Essentially Google’s version of PayPal complete with money transfers and a Google Wallet Card!
+This is essentially Google’s version of PayPal, complete with money transfers and a Google Wallet Card!
 Since we’re all addicted to the Big G, it shouldn’t be all that difficult to spend and receive money.
-Google also announced last month that it will be releasing a physical card that is connected to users’ accounts so they can utilize Google Wallet at retail businesses.
+Google also announced last month that it will be releasing a physical card connected to users’ accounts so they can utilize Google Wallet at retail businesses.
 For convenience, and the number of users, Google Wallet tops our list of the top 10 online payment solutions.

 Was your favorite online payment solution included in the list?
 If so, tell us what you like about it?

 Just a typical guy that enjoys an ice-cold beer, pizza, sports and music.
 Since venturing into the blogosphere many years ago to discuss his favorite tunes, Al has been known to write for online publications by Alpha Brand Media, such as EveryGuyed and Search Engine Journal, to discuss everything and anything that matters.